tinymce/tinymce-docs/migration-from-4x.md

 ## Mobile Support
-* TinyMCE 4.x introduced mobile support, bundled with a new theme and configuration settings.
-* TinyMCE 5.0 makes this process seamless, where mobile support comes out of the box without additional configurations.
-The new theme is now responsive on tablets, where the classic desktop theme will be displayed, and on smaller devices like phones, a touch UI will be displayed.
+In TinyMCE 4.x, we introduced mobile support bundled with a new theme and configuration settings.
+TinyMCE 5.0 makes this process seamless where mobile support comes out of the box without any additional configurations.
+The new theme is now responsive on tablets, where the classic desktop theme will be displayed, and on smaller devices like phones.
+It now shows a UI responsive to touchscreens.
 TinyMCE 5.0 mobile will be an exciting space to watch.

 ## Components